 We recommend carrying filtered water bottles as they purify water and make it clean and safe to drink.
 It’s not new that most athlete prefers Gatorade over water as their exercise enhancement drink.
 Does it actually boost your energy, or is it only good when you’re sick?
 How beneficial is drinking water?
 Read here for more detail about Gatorade.

 16. Prevents hangovers

-Water is great at keeping yourself hydrated in between alcoholic beverages.
-This will also prevent you from drinking too much and prevent headaches the next morning.
+Water is excellent at keeping yourself hydrated in between alcoholic beverages.
+This will also prevent you from drinking too much and prevent headaches the following day.

 17. Helps airways

 Dehydration causes the airways in your body to become more constricted.
 The airways constrict to prevent or minimize water loss.
 However, it can aggravate conditions like asthma or allergies.

 18. Prevents sickness